python/cpython/Doc/library/doctest.rst

    <name of M>.__test__.K

-Simple example is to place this block of code inside at the top :file:`example.py`.
+A Simple example is to place this block of code at the top :file:`example.py`.

 .. code-block:: none